Strobilurus conigenoides

 Strobilurus conigenoides is a species of agaric fungus in the Physalacriaceae family.
 It is commonly known as the Magnolia-cone mushroom, as it grows upon the fallen "cones", or follicles, of several species of Magnolia spp.
 Strobilurus congenoides is distributed mainly in southeastern North America and occurs most often in autumn.

 Taxonomy

 Initially, in 1878, the species was first classified as Marasmius bombycirrhizus by Berk and Cooke, who published their findings in the Grevillea journal.

 The species name underwent an additional change in 1876, after the Torrey Botanical Club renamed the fungus Agaricus conigenoides.

 In 1962, the species experienced another name change, at last being placed in the genus Strobilurus, with other small, saprotrophic mushrooms that primarily grow on conifer cones.
 The fungus was named Strobilurus conigenoides and published in the Persoonia journal.

 Description

-The white to yellowish cap is up to wide.
+The white to yellowish cap is up to 12 mm wide.
 The stem is translucent when young, becoming yellow, except for a white band at the top.
 The spore print is white.